onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 2. For the reference ensemble, generate a family of macrostates `m_ref` that share broad late time constraints but start in high entropy, less smooth initial conditions.

-3. Evaluate `DeltaS_thermo`, `DeltaS_smooth`, and `DeltaS_arrow` for each `m_data` and each `m_ref`, using the definitions in Block 3.
+3. Evaluate `DeltaS_thermo(m)`, `DeltaS_smooth(m)`, and `DeltaS_arrow(m)` for each `m_data` and each `m_ref` using the definitions in Section 3.

 4. Compute `Tension_IC(m_data)` and `Tension_IC(m_ref)`.

-5. Compare the distributions of `Tension_IC` between the data aligned states and reference ensemble.
+5. Compare the distributions of `Tension_IC` between the data aligned states and the reference ensemble, and check stability under small variations of the encoding that remain within the admissible class.

 *Metrics:*

 * Mean and variance of `Tension_IC` over the data aligned states.
 * Mean and variance of `Tension_IC` over the reference ensemble.
 * Separation between the two distributions, for example through simple distance measures in tension space.
-* Stability of results under reasonable changes in coarse graining or parameterization.
+* Stability of results under reasonable changes in coarse graining or parameterization that remain within the same encoding class.

 *Falsification conditions:*

-* If no choice of reasonable reference ensemble and parameter values for `alpha`, `beta`, `gamma` can keep `Tension_IC(m_data)` within a low band while also assigning realistic low weights to obviously non realistic high entropy initial states, then the current encoding of `DeltaS_thermo`, `DeltaS_smooth`, and `DeltaS_arrow`, combined with the chosen measure, is considered falsified at the effective layer.
+* If, for all admissible encodings in the class, `Tension_IC(m_data)` either jumps across multiple tension bands under small encoding changes or cannot be made stable for realistic states while keeping obviously non realistic high entropy initial states in different bands, then that encoding class is considered falsified at the effective layer.

-* If small, physically unmotivated tweaks of the encoding can arbitrarily invert the ordering between realistic and non realistic states in terms of `Tension_IC`, then the encoding is considered unstable and rejected.
+* If small, physically unmotivated tweaks of the encoding inside the same class can arbitrarily invert the ordering between realistic and non realistic states in terms of `Tension_IC`, then the class is considered too fragile and rejected or refined.

 *Semantics implementation note:*
 All quantities in this experiment are treated in a continuous field style representation consistent with the metadata setting.
 No discrete or hybrid representation is introduced inside this block.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
+Falsifying a TU encoding class in this sense does not solve the canonical problem.
 This experiment can reject specific tension encodings and measure choices, but it does not, by itself, explain why the universe started in a low entropy state.

 ---

 ### Experiment 2: Ensemble comparison of initial condition proposals

 *Goal:*
-Compare several theoretical proposals for initial conditions by their ability to produce low tension initial states without extreme fine tuning.
+Compare several theoretical proposals for initial conditions by their ability to produce realistic low entropy states and by how those states sit in the tension bands defined by `Tension_IC`.

 *Setup:*